zonca/zonca.github.io-source/content/large_files_python_packages.md

 ### Host on a Supercomputer or own server

-Some Supercomputers offer the feature of providing public web access from specific folders, for example NERSC allows user to publish webpages publicly, see [their documentation](https://www.nersc.gov/users/computational-systems/pdsf/software-and-tools/hosting-webpages/).
+Some Supercomputers offer the feature of providing public web access from specific folders, for example NERSC allows user to publish web-pages publicly, see [their documentation](https://www.nersc.gov/users/computational-systems/pdsf/software-and-tools/hosting-webpages/).

 This is very useful for huge datasets because you can automatically detect if the package is being run at NERSC and then automatically access the files with their path instead of downloading them.